egaba/ember-wired/README.md

 ember-wired
 ==============================================================================

-This is a simple wrapper library around WiredJS web components.
+This is a wrapper library around WiredJS web components.
+Enjoy!

 https://wiredjs.com/